-19% of FY and 49% of seniors "frequently" discussed career plans with faculty.
+How often do students talk with faculty members or advisors about their career plans?^b 20% of FY and 53% of seniors "frequently" discussed career plans with faculty.
 Do faculty members clearly explain course goals and requirements?

-88% of FY students said instructors clearly explained course goals and requirements "quite a bit" or "very much."
-Do students receive prompt and detailed feedback?^d 75% of FY students and 86% of seniors said instructors "substantially" gave prompt and detailed feedback on tests or completed assignments.
+84% of FY students said instructors clearly explained course goals and requirements "quite a bit" or "very much."
+Do students receive prompt and detailed feedback?^d

-How often do students talk with faculty members outside class about what they are learning?^b 37% of FY students "frequently" discussed course topics, ideas, or concepts with a faculty member outside of class.
+How often do students talk with faculty members outside class about what they are learning?^b 36% of FY students "frequently" discussed course topics, ideas, or concepts with a faculty member outside of class.